 There's a logical reason for the shortage of integrated security tools: As the developer of a comprehensive security suite and a variety of other software options, Avast doesn't want its products to compete against one another.
 To 'help', a list of all Avast products is provided in the lower-right corner of the menu.

 Avast cross-promotes its security solutions and SecureLine VPN is no exception.

 Mobile Apps for Android and iOS

 It's possible to test SecureLine VPN's mobile apps for seven days.
-Apart from the inclusion of split tunneling, few other surprises should be expected: Using the elegant and optimized app(s) is self-explanatory, with connections established within seconds.
+Apart from the inclusion of split tunneling, there isn't much difference between it and the desktop client: Using the elegant and optimized app(s) is self-explanatory, with connections established within seconds.